becker-medical-library/pure-rss-wp-fix/README.md

 function pureRSSCleaner(title, excerpt) {
     // Define a regular expression pattern to check for HTML elements const re = /<[a-zA-Z]+>/;

     // Identify the RSS feed items on the page const rssItems = document.getElementsByClassName('wp-block-rss__item');

+    // For each item in the feed
     for (let i = 0; i < rssItems.length; i++) {
         // Attempt to store the associated title and excerpt const itemTitle = rssItems[i].getElementsByClassName('wp-block-rss__item-title');
         const itemExcerpt = rssItems[i].getElementsByClassName('wp-block-rss__item-excerpt');

+        // Create a shadow element to store corrected title.
+        // This is useful in the event where it is
-        // If `excerpt` is set to true and the itemTitle and itemExcerpt exists,
+        // desired to rewrite the excerpt but
-        // strip the title content from the excerpt
+        // not the title.
+        const shadowTitle = document.createElement('a');

+        // Confirm that the title exists before attempting to access if (itemTitle.length > 0) {
+            // Find the article title <a> element (we do not want to disturb the URL) const itemTitleLink = itemTitle[0].querySelector('a');

+            // Set the shadowTitle.innerHTML to the textContent of the itemTitle shadowTitle.innerHTML = itemTitle[0].textContent;

             // If 'title' is set to true and the itemTitle exists if (title) {
-            if (itemTitle.length > 0) {
-                // Find the article title <a> element (we do not want to disturb the URL) const itemTitleLink = itemTitle[0].querySelector('a');
                 // If the text content of the article link
                 // contains HTML elements,replace the inner HTML
                 // of the article link element with the plain text string